tomdyson/microllama/README.md

    indexing and querying require OpenAI credits, which [aren't free](https://openai.com/api/pricing/).

-4. Run your server with `uvicorn serve:app`.
+4. Run your server with `ml_serve`.
 If the search index doesn't exist, it'll be created and stored.

 5. Query your documents at
    [/api/ask?your question](http://127.0.0.1:8000/api/ask?your%20question) or